MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/guidelines-that-support-professionals-use.md

 ---
 # Guidelines that Microsoft support professionals use to determine when a support case becomes a consulting engagement

-This article describes the guidelines that Microsoft support professionals use to determine when a support case becomes a consulting engagement.

 _Applies to:_ &nbsp; Microsoft Dynamics GP
 _Original KB number:_ &nbsp; 850201

 ## Introduction

-Microsoft support professionals use to determine when a support case becomes a consulting engagement for the following items:
+This article describes the guidelines that Microsoft support professionals use to determine when a support case becomes a consulting engagement:

 - [Report Writer in Microsoft Dynamics GP](#report-writer)
 - [Microsoft SQL Server Reporting Services (SSRS)](#microsoft-sql-server-reporting-services-ssrs)